Killeshandra: 17th century

 The historic rath church displays some unusual architectural characteristics; it is T-shaped, with a south-facing transept created in the Renaissance neo-classical style, described in the Pevsner Guide to South Ulster as "arguably the finest Restoration building in Ulster, a handsome evocation of the improving architectural eloquence of the age".
-The east-facing window is in the more traditional Gothic style.
+The east-facing window, dated from the late 17th century re-build is in the more traditional Gothic style.
 The heraldic coat of arms on the south facing transept belongs to Sir Charles Hamilton and his wife Catherine Semple (2nd Baron of Castle Hamilton), died in 1688 and the Hamilton family motto: signifying the oak tree and wood cutters cross-saw with the word 'THROUGH' is also on the gate piers/pillars. it is believed that Sir Charles and his wife are buried beneath the crypt.

 19th century

 A new Anglican church was built, circa 1842, further up the main street from the earlier church.
 At this time, some of the earlier Hamilton family memorials (attributed to the Irish sculptor William Kidwell) were brought from the old church and placed inside the new building.
-The graveyard continued in "mixed" denomination community use for well over a century after the church was closed and unroofed (c.1842).
-It is now a protected structure and included in the Record of Protected Structures maintained by Cavan County Council.
-The graveyard includes some 18th- and 19th-century grave slabs, mausoleums and heraldic memorials from Killeshandra families dating to the early 18th century.
+The graveyard continued in "mixed" denomination community use for well over a century after the church was closed and unroofed.
+Since Church of Ireland dis-establishment in 1869, the old church was abandoned in a ruinous state and left into the care of the local authority.
+The 'Rath Church' is now recognised as a protected structure and included in the Record of Protected Structures maintained by Cavan County Council.
+The graveyard includes some finely carved stone grave slabs, mausoleums and heraldic memorials from prominent local families dating from the early 18th century.